jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 is a great motivator.
 Not only is your daily steps recorded for your own viewing, you can share that data with your friends as a competition.
-Although I only have one friend on Fitbit, I found that was a good motivator to hit ten thousand steps per day.
+Although I only have one friend on Fitbit, I found that was a good motivator to hit ten thousand steps every day.

 Goals which are not concrete never get accomplished.
 Simply saying that "I will get in shape" is a terrible goal.
 In order for you to actually accomplish your goals, they need to be quantifiable, reasonable, and measurable.
-Rather than saying "I will improve my health this year", you can say "I will loose ten pounds this year by increasing my daily step count to twelve thousand and going to the gym twice a week".
+Rather than saying "I will improve my health this year", you can say "I will loose ten pounds this year by increasing my daily step count to twelve thousand and go to the gym twice a week".
 One goal is wishy washy where the other is concrete and measurable.
 Having concrete data from Fitbit allows you to quantify your goals and set milestones for you to accomplish.
 Along the way to achieving your goal, you can easily track your progress.

-Simply knowing your Fitbit data can help you make some better educated decisions about your fitness.
-By comparing your data against what is healthy you can tweak your lifestyle.
+Simply knowing your Fitbit data can help you make more informed decisions about your fitness.
+You can tweak your life style after comparing your data against what is considered healthy.
 For example: if you notice that you are only getting 6 hours of sleep per night, you can look up the recommended amount of sleep and tweak your sleep routine until you hit that target.